-If you plan to move out of the service area, please contact Member Services (phone numbers are printed on the back cover of this booklet).
+If you plan to move out of the service area, you cannot remain a member of this plan.
+Please contact Member Services to see if we have a plan in your new area.
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.